basrem/openmrs-module-initializer/readme/jsonkeyvalues.md

   "main.report.active": "true"
 }
 ```
-The above configuration illustrates that a report (referred to as "main report") needs to know about three concepts: one defining the diagnoses, one defining the chief complaints and one defining the findings.
-And a JSON key-values config file can be used to expose those concepts to our distribution at runtime.
+The above configuration illustrates that a report (referred to as "main report") needs to know about three concepts: one defining the diagnoses, one defining the chief complaints, and one defining the findings.
+A JSON key-values config file can be used to expose those concepts to our distribution at runtime.
 For example:
 ```java
 InitializerService is = Context.getService(InitializerService.class);